filegator/filegator/docs/configuration/basic.md

 ## Basic
+All services are set with reasonable defaults.
+For regular users there is no need to change anything.
+The script should work out of the box.

-You can edit ```configuration.php``` to change the basic things like logo image, title, language and upload restrictions.
+You can edit ```/configuration.php``` file to change the basic things like logo image, title, language and upload restrictions.

-NOTE: if you've made a mistake in configuration file, forgot to close a quote, the script will throw an error.
-Please use provided default ```configuration_sample.php``` to verify this.
+Note: if you've made a mistake in configuration file (forgot to close a quote?) the script will fail to load or throw an error.
+Please use provided default ```configuration_sample.php``` to put everything back to normal.

 ```
     'frontend_config' => [